chuckstack/chuckstack.github.io/src-ls/tool-linux.md

 - It scales massively for small to medium organizations.
 - It does its job (compute) quite well.
 - And, most importantly it has great synergy with the rest of the chuck-stack.

+## Linux Distributions

+The chuck-stack standardizes on two distributions of Linux:

+- Debian - general purpose Linux distribution
+- NixOS - declarative and composable architecture

+It is worth mentioning that Nix is both an OS (NixOS) and a package manager (similar to Debian's apt).
+We make use of the Nix package manager on Debian as well.
+Said another way, it is common for us to install the Nix package manager on Debian servers and desktops.

+## Linux Desktop

+The chuck-stack standardizes on two Linux desktops:

+- PopOS - we are most excited about PopOS, and we have used it for more than 2 year; however, it is currently in transition from gnome-based to an independent, pure-rust desktop.
+Because of this transition and the instability it creates, we also support Gnome.
+- Gnome - a good and well understood Linux desktop.